 When does copyright expire?

 Works created on or after January 1, 1978 are protected for the life of the author plus 70 years.
-See Cornell’s Copyright Term and the Public Domain in the United States for a detailed chart on when copyright expires on different types of works.
+See Cornell’s Copyright Term and the Public Domain guide or the American Library Association’s Copyright Slider for assistance determining when copyright expires on different types of works.
+In addition, Stanford’s Copyright Renewal Database provides information about books published in the US between 1923 and 1963.
 Read more about the public domain.

 Does Tufts own the copyright on my academic work?